2015 Laws of Wisconsin

 Act 338 is effective on April 23, 2014.

 2013 Wisconsin Act 340 - Ch.
 51 three party petition changes

 Passed as Assembly Bill 488, allows a person seeking a s.
 51.20 involuntary commitment to insist that corporation counsel file the petition with a court.
 If corporation counsel does not feel that probable cause exists to initiate the commitment, they are allowed to appear in a limited capacity before the court without affirming that probable cause exists.

-Act 340 requires that the court review the petition within 24 hours excluding Saturdays, Sundays, and legal holidays.
+Act 340 requires that the court review the petition withing 24 hours excluding Saturdays, Sundays, and legal holidays.

 2013 Wisconsin Act 342 - SPD access to client/patient health records

 Passed as Senate Bill 599, names an attorney provided by the State Public Defender as a "person authorized by the patient" to request medical records.
 This should allow SPD attorneys (staff and appointed) or their agents the ability to contact medical records companies directly and request records at the Medical Assistance reimbursement schedule listed in s.
 146.83(3f).